Updated Spring 2025!

 Just a ferry ride away from Hiroshima mainland is a small island known as Miyajima or Itsukushima.
 This peaceful piece of land is famous for its beautiful floating torii gate, nature spots (Mt.
 Misen and Momijidani Park), seafood, and deer.
 Visitors flock to Miyajima to get away from the city bustle and experience luxurious ryokan stays and scenic views.

-The area is easily accessible from central Hiroshima or Kyushu making it a great day trip destination or place for a weekend stay.
-For the most magical experience, I recommend booking a room and staying the night as the evening low tide with Itsukushima Shrine in the background is a sight that can’t be beaten.
+The area is easily accessible from central Hiroshima or Kyushu, making it a great day trip destination or place for a weekend stay.
+For the most magical experience, I recommend booking a room and staying the night, as the evening low tide with Itsukushima Shrine in the background and morning tranquility is a sight that can’t be beat.

 For those traveling to Miyajima for the first time, here are some of the top things to do during your trip!